physshen/academic_pages/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Strongly correlated electron systems
-- Moiré graphene and TMDC materials
+- STM study of Moiré graphene and TMDC materials
 - Complex oxides
+- Superconductivity

 # Education to show in About widget
 education: